silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 ---
-layout: portfolio-single
+layout: portfolio-content
 title: UniCredit acquisition landing pages and forms
 featured-post: true
 date: 2021-04-13T16:05:42.000Z
-last_modified_at: '2021-09-08T21:04:27.363Z'
+last_modified_at: '2021-09-09T14:34:31.096Z'
 description: UniCredit Bank wanted to reach a wider range of clients.
 We helped them increase the conversion rates of their mobile pages.
 featured-image: feat-unicredit-case-study-featured-img.jpg
 excerpt: UniCredit Bank wanted to reach a wider range of clients.
 We helped them increase the conversion rates of their mobile pages.
-skills: ['User interviews', 'Content Strategy', 'User flows', 'Wireframing', 'HTML & CSS', 'Prototyping', 'UI']
+skills:
+  - User interviews
+  - Content Strategy
+  - User flows
+  - Wireframing
+  - HTML & CSS
+  - Prototyping
+  - UI
-tools: ['Sketch app', 'Responsive framework']
+tools:
----
-{% include pattern-figure-featured.html image="/assets/images/feat-unicredit-case-study-featured-img.jpg" alt="UniCredit Landing pages and Forms Case Study" width="1200" height="500" %}

-## The problem
+  - Sketch app
+  - Responsive framework

-[UniCredit](https://unicredit.it/){:target="_blank" rel="noopener"}, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
+problem: '<a href="https://unicredit.it/" target="_blank" rel="noopener">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
 Their acquisition landing pages and forms look outdated and not mobile friendly.
-An overhaul is essential for the bank to remain competitive.
+An overhaul is essential for the bank to remain competitive.'

-## The solution

-Within a single codebase, we created custom experiences for smartphone, tablet and desktop to replace the existing pages and forms.
-The goal was to increase their trustworthiness and conversion rates.
+solution: 'Within a single codebase, we created custom experiences for smartphone, tablet and desktop to replace the existing pages and forms.
+The goal was to increase their trustworthiness and conversion rates.'

-## My role

-I led the project and worked on the UX and final designs.
+myrole: 'I led the project and worked on the UX and final designs.
 My two colleagues at UI Farm provided valuable feedback, collaborating to devise the best content strategy.
-Their expertise completed the project with state-of-the-art frontend and backend development.
+Their expertise completed the project with state-of-the-art frontend and backend development.'

-{% include toc.md %}
+---
 ## The context

 It’s 2013.
 In Italy, a small percentage of people uses smartphones to go online; even fewer to make purchases.
 UniCredit sees the potential of mobile and wants to invest to widen their customer base, reach younger people and innovate.